Table Of Contents

 Boring says that non-stick pans that are made with a ceramic coating and carry a PTFE-free claim, such as the Red Copper and Always pans, are far less likely to contain PFAS.

-A California law that went into effect in early 2023 bans companies from claiming that a cookware product is free of any one PFAS (like PFOA) if it contains any other PFAS, like PTFE.
-Those claims will have to be removed from the packaging by 2024, with a similar law being implemented in Colorado.
-Alon, the distributor of Swiss Diamond, told CR that in order to comply with California law, it will be removing the PFOA-free claim from its website by the end of 2022 and its packaging by the end of 2023.
+Those claims must be removed from the packaging by 2024, with a similar law being implemented in Colorado.
+Alon, the distributor of Swiss Diamond, told CR that to comply with California law, it will remove the PFOA-free claim from its website by the end of 2022 and its packaging by the end of 2023.

 Related Articles: